For every job profile that is posted, recruiters receive dozens, even hundreds of resumes.

 You do not have to be a resume wizard to do so.
 To tailor your resume, start by paying attention to the job profile, job description, and company profile.
 Then, highlight the keywords, skills, and experience and update relevant information in your resume.

 The intention behind this is to make the resume recruiter-friendly and subtly highlight your expertise – without having to create a new resume every time.
 Modifying your resume also gives you a chance to proof-read and edit your resume, avoiding those pesky spelling or grammatical mistakes.

 3) Add a QR Code to Your Resume

 We all need that X factor to get noticed, right?

 And a Quick Response (QR) code can serve the exact purpose by letting recruiters take a quick look at your work online.
-It is very easy to create a dynamic QR code, and using them in resumes is a new trend in the job market, helping candidates redirect recruiters to their online portfolios.
+It is very easy to use a dynamic QR Code generator, and using them with resumes is a new trend in the job market, helping candidates redirect recruiters to their online portfolios.

 QR Codes also allow hiring managers to quickly view LinkedIn profiles or social media handles without having to type it in manually.